UHM-ShaneB/UHM-ShaneB.github.io/projects/Shane_Calculator.md

 summary: "An interactive calculator app that does basic operations"
 ---

-This is a calculator app I created using Java.
-All it can do is the basic operations add, subtract, multiply and divide.
-This project was a way for me to practice making a graphical user interface (GUI).
-This was a solo project so all the code was written by me.
-It is still a WIP build.
-As you can see in one of the files I wrote comments of what needed to be fixed and added.
+This project was to create a calculator application using Java.
+It can do the basic operations so add, subtract, multiply and divide.

+This was a solo project so I wrote all the code.
+It was not a part of any assignment that I had to do for anyone.
+It was just something I made on my freetime in order to make use of what I learned.
+This is still a WIP build.
+As you can see in one of the files I have commented some known bugs I needed to fix and other features I want to add.

 [Link to repository](https://github.com/UHM-ShaneB/Shane_Calculator)